Good Will Hunting: Plot

-After being paroled, self-taught math genius Will Hunting of South Boston works as a janitor at the Massachusetts Institute of Technology (MIT) and spends his free time drinking with his friends Chuckie, Billy and Morgan.
+After being paroled, self-taught polymath Will Hunting, a rebellious 20-year-old man from South Boston, works as a janitor at the Massachusetts Institute of Technology (MIT) and spends his free time drinking with his friends Chuckie, Billy and Morgan.
 At work, he anonymously solves a complex mathematical problem posted on a blackboard by Professor Gerald Lambeau as a challenge for his graduate students.
 Later, Will and his friends start a fight with a gang that includes one of Will's childhood bullies.
 When police intervene, Will is charged with assaulting an officer.
 Lambeau posts a more difficult problem to test the mysterious stranger and later catches Will writing the solution.
 Mistaking Will for a vandal, Lambeau chases him off but quickly realizes that he was solving the problem.
-At a bar, Will meets and flirts with Skylar, a student about to graduate from Harvard University, with plans to attend medical school at Stanford.
+At a bar, Will meets Skylar, a student about to graduate from Harvard University, with plans to attend medical school at Stanford.
+Skylar approaches Will and flirts with him, before giving him her phone number.

 Lambeau asks the campus maintenance staff about Will's whereabouts, but learns that he did not come to work.
 He discovers that Will was placed at MIT through a program for parolees and obtains his parole officer's details.
-At Will's court appearance, Lambeau watches as Will argues in favor of pro se legal representation and later arranges for him to avoid jail time, on the condition that he study math under Lambeau's supervision and participate in psychotherapy sessions.
+At Will's court appearance, Lambeau watches as Will argues in favor of pro se legal representation and later arranges for him to avoid jail time, on the condition that he study math under Lambeau's supervision and attend therapy.
 Will agrees but treats his therapists with mockery.
 A desperate Lambeau contacts Dr. Sean Maguire, his college roommate, who teaches psychology at Bunker Hill Community College.
 Unlike the previous therapists, Sean challenges Will's defense mechanisms.
 In the first session, Sean threatens Will after he insults his deceased wife.
 In the next sessions, Sean encourages Will to open up and Will invites Sean to move on from his wife's death.
 Will starts dating Skylar but lies to her about his background.